Matthew Richard Wieters

 - Debut May 29, 2009

-Matt Wieters, the Baseball America Minor League Player of the Year in 2008, has attracted attention because of his status as a top prospect.
+Matt Wieters, the Baseball America Minor League Player of the Year in 2008, attracted attention before he had played in the majors because of his status as a top prospect.
 He made his major league debut in May 2009 for the Baltimore Orioles.

 Matt was the Atlantic Coast Conference Rookie of the Year in 2005, hitting .366/.470/.581 while going 3-3 with a 2.85 ERA on the mound.
 He was in the top 10 in the ACC in average and had the lowest ERA on the #11-ranked team in the country.
 He finished second on the club with 68 RBI, trailing top prospect Tyler Greene, a junior, by 4.
 Baseball America named him a freshman All-American first-teamer as a DH.
 For the USA College national team, he hit .237/?/.545 while playing first base so that J.P.
 Arencibia could catch.